PranaavS/Scholastic-Bowl-2024/README.md

 ## Other documents
 The `rules` folder contains supplemental documents.
 The file `rules.tex` is **not** standalone---it is only used as an `\include` statement in the `.tex` files for question sets.
 The `Player Notes.tex` file (located within the `Player Notes` folder) **is** standalone.
 The `Title Pages` folder contains the title pages for each question set.
+While these documents *are* standalone, they are only used in an `\includepdf` command within each set.
 All documents are of type `.pdf` and will likely open natively on your system.

 ## File structure
     Scholastic-Bowl-2024: